jpbecotte/bridge-agreements/conventions/over-opponents-take-out-double.md

 - 4x : Forcing to game, 0-1 cards in this suit

 ## When NOT to use
-- Opener opens in (3rd or 4th) and in majors, see Drudy.
+- Opener opens in (3rd or 4th) and in majors, see Drury.
 - Opener opens in minor